sunnyjaycer/sf-ethglobal-guides/Money Streaming In Solidity/submission.md

 IERC20(tokenAddress).transfer(receiverAddress, amountToTransfer);
 ```

-Well, here's the equivalent for a contract streaming Super Tokens on its own 👇 It's not rocket science!
+Well, here's the equivalent for a contract streaming Super Tokens on its own 👇 It's very similar!

 ```
-cfaV1.createFlow(receiverAddress, superToken, perSecondflowRate);
+ISuperToken(superTokenAddress).createFlow(receiverAddress, perSecondflowRate);
 ```

 However, there is some set up needed before hand in order for your contract to begin streaming money like that - read on!